RobEin/ANTLR4-parser-for-Python-3.12/README.md

   - no need for PythonParserBase class
   - no need for transformGrammar.py
   - **BREAKING CHANGES**:
-    - dedicated tokens for soft keywords (instead of NAME token):
+    - dedicated tokens for soft keywords instead of NAME token:
       - NAME_OR_TYPE
       - NAME_OR_MATCH
       - NAME_OR_CASE